 Social and environmental factors (20%) come from household factors.
 These include, where you live, the quality of water and resources, and how much stress you deal with day to day.
 Healthcare, on the other hand, accounts for half of that, 10%.
 Healthcare could include access to doctors, how often you get checkups or even how you monitor your possible and inheritable traits, like blood pressure or high cholesterol.
 Conditions like blood pressure and high cholesterol can be managed with behavioral modification and help from a physician.

-Healthier Lifestyle Increase Longevity & Reduce Healthcare Costs
+Healthier Lifestyles Increase Longevity & Reduce Healthcare Costs

 Of the 50% of Americans diagnosed with a chronic condition, 50% stops taking their medication as prescribed after six months.
 Following treatment protocols will increase longevity and reduce annual healthcare expenses.
-Add exercise and dietary changes can add 4 years to the lifespan of a 50-year-old woman with type 2 diabetes and save them pre-retirement annually $2,790.
+Exercise and dietary changes can add 4 years to the lifespan of a 50-year-old woman with type 2 diabetes and annually, pre-retirement, save an average of $2,790.

 The Jeans You Wear are More Important Than the Genes You Inherited